What is Adynovate and how is it used?

 - Do not use beyond the expiration date printed on the carton or vial.

-- Store vials in their original box and protect them from extreme exposure to light.
+- Store ADYNOVATE in the original box and protect from extreme exposure to light.

 What else should I know about ADYNOVATE and Hemophilia A?